jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration3RequirementsS20.md

 -  add a section named: **"Designing and Implementing the Decorator Pattern"** that discusses the design and implementation of your decorator pattern for the bus, as per the description in the final deliverables discussion above.

-***- FINALLY: The /html directory generated by Doxygen should *not* be in your repo in github.umn.edu - nor should your build directory, executable files, or object files.***  **Your submission will be assessed a penalty if they are!**
+#### FINALLY: The /html directory generated by Doxygen should NOT be in your repo in github.umn.edu - nor should your build directory, executable files, or object files. ***Your submission will be assessed a penalty if they are!***

 > As part of your fresh clone prior to submission, please also compile the Doxygen documentation and look at the generated webpages.